mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

 .. code:: bash

+    gcloud services enable bigquery.googleapis.com
     gcloud services enable pubsub.googleapis.com
-    gcloud services enable bigquery.googleapis.com
     gcloud services enable storage.googleapis.com

 Install the desired Python APIs.
 Here are some options:

 .. code:: bash

-    # Option 1: install PGB's package to use our wrapper functions to make API calls
+    # Option 1:
-    #           this also installs all Google Cloud APIs listed in Option 2
     pip install pgb-utils
+    # most of our tutorials use this
+    # it also installs everything listed below

-    # Option 2: install only the Google Cloud APIs that you want to use. some options:
+    # Option 2: install only specific Google Cloud APIs. some options:
+    pip install google-cloud-bigquery
     pip install google-cloud-pubsub
-    pip install google-cloud-bigquery
     pip install google-cloud-storage

 To permanently DELETE the project when you are done, use (uncomment the